 Nationals of some countries (for a full list, click here) are required to register in person with the police within 7 days of arrival in the UK.
 It will clearly state “The holder is also required to register at once with the police” or"Register with police within seven days" on your entry clearance vignette/biometric residence permit/conditions letter whether you are required to do this, but if you are unsure, please contact us: visa@GCU.ac.uk or for GCU London: visa@GCULondon.ac.uk.
-Be assured that the staff at the Police Station are very friendly and will accommodate any questions/concerns you may have.
+Be assured that the staff at the Police Station are very friendly and will accommodate any questions/concerns.

 If a person is subject to the police registration condition, this will normally be confirmed as follows: